-Fabiilli joins the Falcons after spending the last nine seasons as the Men's Hockey head coach at Northland College in Ashland, Wis.
+Fabiilli joined the Falcons after spending the last nine seasons as the Men's Hockey head coach at Northland College in Ashland, Wis.
 Northland is a member of the Northern Collegiate Hockey Association, the same league the Falcons compete in.

 During his tenure with the LumberJacks, Fabiilli coached five all-conference players, 56 all-academic team members, four all-freshman selections and one USCHO All-West Rookie Honorable Mention player.

 The LumberJacks set numerous individual and team records under Fabiilli's direction over the past nine years, including most wins in a season (2010-11).
 All-in-all, Northland set 35 new individual records and 67 team records during his tenure.
 Fabiilli also served as the school's Sports Information Director while at Northland.